gelare71/Code3/README.md

 Related Paper: Evaluation and Ehnancment of a Privacy Preserving Protocol for Efficient Authentication in IoVs

-Authors: Gelare Oudi Ghadim, Mohammad Dakhilalian, Parvin Rastegari, and Faramarz Hendessi
+Authors: Gelare Oudi Ghadim, Mohammad Dakhilalian, Parvin Rastegari, Faramarz Hendessi , Shahrzad Saremi , Rania Shibl , and Hassan Ahmed

 The followings are necessary explanations: